ElenaCKay/why_python/why_python.md

 ### What is scripting and how is it different to coding/programming?

+Scripting involves writing interpreted scripts for automating tasks or performing specific functions, while coding/programming encompasses the broader process of creating applications or systems using programming languages.
+Scripts are often simpler, have a narrower scope, and are interpreted at runtime, while coding involves more complex development, compilation, and broader software application creation.
+The distinction can be subjective, as scripting languages can handle more significant projects, and programming languages can be used for automation in certain cases.

 ### Why are scripts useful?
 How are they used?

+Scripts are highly useful tools with various applications.
+They offer benefits such as task automation, customization, simplified execution, and rapid prototyping.
+Scripts are employed for automating repetitive tasks, configuring software systems, integrating different components, performing data analysis, and facilitating testing and quality assurance.
+They provide a straightforward means to execute commands, enable customization based on specific needs, and simplify complex processes.
+Overall, scripts enhance productivity, improve efficiency, and enable streamlined operations across different domains.

 ### Why Python for scripting?
 Why not another language?

+Python is commonly used for scripting due to its simplicity, readability, and versatility.
+Its clean syntax and extensive standard library make it easy to write and understand scripts.
+Python's large community and rich ecosystem of third-party packages provide a wide range of tools and libraries for various scripting tasks, making it a popular choice among developers.

 ### Why is scripting important for DevOps engineers?

+Scripting is crucial for DevOps engineers as it enables them to automate and streamline various aspects of the DevOps workflow.
+DevOps involves managing complex systems, orchestrating processes, and integrating multiple tools and services.
+Scripting allows DevOps engineers to automate repetitive tasks, such as deployment, configuration management, and infrastructure provisioning, saving time and reducing errors.
+With scripting, they can create custom workflows, integrate different tools and services, and achieve consistency and repeatability in their processes.
+It empowers DevOps engineers to efficiently manage infrastructure as code, facilitate continuous integration and delivery, and improve overall operational efficiency in the DevOps pipeline.

 ### 10 examples of ways we can use scripts in DevOps (for example - Python script to query a database etc.)

+1. Automated Deployment: Scripts can be used to automate the deployment process, including tasks such as pulling the latest code from a repository, building and packaging the application, and deploying it to production servers.

+2. Configuration Management: Scripts can automate the configuration of software systems by applying specific settings, installing dependencies, or modifying configuration files.

+3. Infrastructure Provisioning: Scripts can be used to provision and configure infrastructure resources, such as virtual machines, containers, or cloud instances, ensuring consistent and repeatable deployments.

+4. Continuous Integration: Scripts can automate the continuous integration process by executing unit tests, running static code analysis, and generating build artifacts for further testing and deployment.

+5. Log Analysis and Monitoring: Scripts can parse and analyze log files, generate reports, or trigger alerts based on predefined criteria, assisting in monitoring and troubleshooting efforts.

+6. Database Management: Scripts can automate tasks such as database backups, schema migrations, or data extraction, transformation, and loading (ETL) processes.

+7. Security and Compliance: Scripts can help automate security-related tasks, such as vulnerability scanning, certificate management, or access control, ensuring adherence to security practices and compliance requirements.

+8. Performance Testing: Scripts can simulate user interactions and generate load on systems to conduct performance testing and measure system responsiveness, scalability, and resource utilization.

+9. Incident Response and Recovery: Scripts can assist in incident response by automating specific steps, such as collecting diagnostic information, restarting services, or rolling back faulty deployments.

+10. Workflow Orchestration: Scripts can orchestrate complex workflows, coordinating tasks across different tools, services, and environments to achieve end-to-end automation and streamline DevOps processes.

 ### What is OOP?

+OOP stands for Object-Oriented Programming.
+It is a programming paradigm that organizes code into objects, which are instances of classes.
+In OOP, objects encapsulate data (attributes) and behaviors (methods), allowing for a modular and reusable approach to software development.

+The key principles of OOP are:

+- Encapsulation: Encapsulation refers to the bundling of data and related behaviors into objects.
+It allows for data hiding, where the internal details of an object are hidden and accessed only through defined interfaces, promoting code organization and abstraction.

+- Inheritance: Inheritance enables the creation of new classes (derived or child classes) based on existing classes (base or parent classes).
+Derived classes inherit the attributes and behaviors of their parent classes, promoting code reuse and hierarchical relationships.

+- Polymorphism: Polymorphism allows objects of different classes to be treated as objects of a common base class.
+It enables methods to be implemented in different ways in derived classes while providing a consistent interface.
+Polymorphism enhances code flexibility and extensibility.

+- Abstraction: Abstraction focuses on defining essential characteristics and behaviors while hiding unnecessary details.
+It simplifies complex systems by creating abstract classes or interfaces that provide a high-level view of functionality, allowing developers to work with conceptual models rather than low-level implementation details.

 ### Why are well made programs written using OOP principles?